SeSa-1988/django-docker-starter/README.md

 ## Installing new python packages

-1. Add package
+1. Add package to requirements.txt

-to requirements.txt
+2. Run Shell<br>
+`docker compose exec web sh`

+3. Install <br>
+`pip install --no-cache-dir -r requirements.txt`

+4. Check if it worked <br>
+`python -m pip list` <br>

+## Making changes in the compose or dockerfile

-2. Rebuild the image<br>
+1. Rebuild the image<br>
 `docker compose build`

-3. Restart the containers
+2. Restart the containers<br>
 `docker compose up -d`

-4. Check if it worked <br>
-`docker compose exec web sh` <br>
-`python -m pip list` <br>

 ## Whats missing

 - Tailwind
 - I am planning on improving the security and performance
 - Production environment
-- Deployment Server (Currently it only includes the Django Server for devs.
-It shouldnt be used for production.)
+- Deployment Server *(This templates runs the django server for dev purposes.
+It must not be used in production.)*